Division of Research Programs U.S. - Japan Cooperative Medical Sciences Program: USJ CMSP (Research on Global Health Issues)

 AIDS | TAKAORI-KONDO Akifumi | Director, Kyoto University Hospital |

-Hepatitis | KANTO Tatsuya | Director General, The Research Center for Hepatitis and Immunology, National Center for Global Health and Medicine |
+Hepatitis | KANTO Tatsuya | Director General, The Research Center for Hepatitis and Immunology, National Institute of Global Health and Medicine, Japan Institute for Health Security |

-Parasitic diseases | KANO Shigeyuki | Director, Department of Tropical Medicine and Malaria, National Center for Global Health and Medicine |
+Parasitic diseases | KANO Shigeyuki | Director, Department of Tropical Medicine and Malaria, National Institute of Global Health and Medicine, Japan Institute for Health Security |

 Mycobacterial diseases | MATSUMOTO Sohkichi | Professor, Department of Bacteriology, School of Medicine, Niigata University |